- Director, Financial Integrity Institute - Richard Gordon

 Janet received a Master of Arts in Financial Integrity and her Jurisprudence Degree from Case Western Reserve University School of Law.
 She received a Bachelor of Fine Arts in graphic design from the University of Michigan.
 She is a Certified Anti-Money Specialist (CAMS).

 Bill Cloninger has been a Senior Investigator in KeyBank’s AML Investigations Unit since 2005.
 This "second career" follows over 20 years of wide-ranging banking managerial experience with Wells Fargo Bank, Crocker National Bank, Western States Bankcard Association and Bracton Corporation, a merchant banking and private equity firm owned by the UK clearing bank, Midland Bank plc.
-Mr. Cloninger is the founder and co-chairman of the ACAMS Northern Ohio Chapter, founded in 2014.
+Mr. Cloninger is the founder and a director of the ACAMS Northern Ohio Chapter, founded in 2014.
 The chapter was awarded the ACAMS Chapter of the Year Award in 2017.
 ACAMS also honored Mr. Cloninger in 2016 by naming him the “ACAMS Professional of the Month” for April 2016.
-Outside of banking, Mr. Cloninger is a World and US National record-setting hot air balloon pilot and an avid bicyclist.
+In 2020, Bill was honored by ACAMS Today with their Article of the Year Award, “Virtual Currency Investigations: A Primer for BSA and Compliance Professionals.”
+Outside of banking, Mr. Cloninger is a World and U.S. National record-setting hot air balloon pilot and an avid bicyclist.

 Mr. Delston is an independent Washington, DC - based attorney, expert witness, Certified Anti - Money Laundering Specialist (CAMS), and former banking regulator (FDIC) who has specialized in Bank Secrecy Act (BSA) and AML / CFT issues for over 19 years.
 He has been a consultant to the IMF on AML / CFT and banking issues for 24 years and has participated in the AML / CFT assessments of nine offshore financial centers.
 Representative engagements include participating in two monitorships (AIG and BNP Paribas) involving international banking, CDD / KYC, and sanctions, including OFAC; five annual independent AML audits of a publicly - held MSB; and acting as an expert witness and / or litigation consultant on BSA/ AML compliance in numerous civil cases in Federal and state courts, including a civil forfeiture case as an expert for the U.S. Attorney’s Office (SDNY).
 Delston is co - author of two law review articles on trade - based money laundering and has been quoted in numerous publications, including the New York Times, Washington Post, New Yorker, Wall Street Journal, American Banker, Hindu Business Line (India), and the Nikkei (Japan).
 Previously, he was a Consulting Counsel, IMF, specializing in AML / CFT issues; Of Counsel, Jones Day; Assistant General Counsel, Assisted Acquisitions, FDIC; and Counsel, US Export - Import Bank.